Credit cards:

 The best policy is to pay your balance in full each month or before the end of your interest-free period.
 By doing this, you avoid paying interest charges on your purchases.

 If you can't manage this, clear your debt within a couple of months.
 If you find yourself borrowing up to your limit every time you make a payment, consider cancelling your card, and taking out a personal loan at a lower interest rate to pay off the debt.
 This is called 'debt consolidation'.
-See the 'Managing debt' page for more information.
+See our guide on what to do when you're in debt for more information.

 Talk to a financial counsellor if you're having financial trouble.
 A financial counsellor can offer the best advice for your unique situation and help you create a realistic budget you can stick to.
-See our 'how to budget and save' page in this section for more detail.
+See our managing money page in this section for more detail.

 Links